 Both these settings have become synonymous with the sound of the compressor.
 Of course, if one has compressor with variable rates, especially extremely fast, then one can approximate this type of sound.
 The reason why it would be an approximate, is because the transfer curve for compressors, and compressor types, do vary considerably.

 One way to think about the attack function is how long will it take the compressor before it starts to compress the signal.
 This is very important, as most instruments, and especially instruments percussive in nature, will have the key portion of sound, known as the transient, happen in the first 0-70ms.
-This means that one can drastically shape the envelope characteristics of most instruments, by altering its transitory behaviour.
+This means that one can drastically shape the envelope characteristics of most instruments, by altering its transitory behavior.

 Couple the attack function with the threshold, as this will determine how much of the signal will be compressed, for example, one can have a very high threshold, high ratio will lead to only a small portion of the transient compressed.
 However, setting a low threshold with low ratio will compress almost the entire waveform.
 For extreme settings make use of low threshold, high ratio values as this will then not only compress most, if not all, of the signal but will reduce the dynamic range considerably.
-The last method described here is a good way to start when compressing a signal, then dialling in the attack time, in the range where it either sounds "natural" or not pumping.
+The last method described here is an effective way to start when compressing a signal, then dialing in the attack time, in the range where it either sounds "natural" or not pumping.
 Then moving the threshold value up not to create extreme compression settings.
 Here is an example:

 Attack Settings on a Kick

 For this post, the Waves H-Comp is used as the dynamics processor, but similar results would be possible with most modern plugins that features attack and release functions.
 The focus for this post is on the attack and release settings only.
 The plugin is set to its factory default, with threshold and ratio relatively low.
 The first example makes use of a huge kick sound.
 Have a look below to see the frequency range it covers: